 “Augmented reality is here, and having virtual reality options for viewings of homes will continue to become more prevalent,” said Weisman.

-Thanks to AR, potential buyers can see interiors and exteriors in diverse contexts and with various furnishing options through VR glasses or even on their smartphone screen — just as though they were taking a real-life tour.
+Thanks to AR, potential buyers can see interiors and exteriors in diverse contexts and with various furnishing options.
+This can be through VR glasses or even on their smartphone screen — just as though they were taking a real-life tour.
 Typically, such tools are available from the same companies that offer VR showings, including the ones mentioned above.

 If you have an alternative idea for software that could boost conversions at the showing stage, consider building an MVP and testing it.